Cook It Up

 Ask students if they help in the kitchen at home and what tasks they help with.
 Ask them if they would like to learn and practice food preparation skills at school.

 Aim to use a variety of wholesome ingredients in your activities and choose local vegetables and fruit when possible.
-Use the Tips for Preparing Food at School and Kitchen Safety Tips (see Tools) to help you select food and keep everyone safe.
+Use the Tips for Preparing Food at School and Kitchen Safety Tips (see Tools).

 You don’t have to be a professional chef to teach students to prepare food.
 Just remember that they may have little kitchen experience, so explain things well and offer lots of encouragement.
 Choose at least one of the following activities/suggestions or come up with your own fun food preparation idea!